 Value Added Agriculture

-Through membership and collaboration with the Economic Development Agencies and other strategic partnerships, the CFDCCO has began to research and develop ways to assist with value added, artisan style agriculture development that includes developing experiential based learning, joint venturing with other agriculture regions in BC and sharing successful business models and ideas.
+Through membership and collaboration with Economic Development and other strategic partnerships, the CFDCCO researches and develops ways to assist with value added, artisan style agriculture development that includes developing programs, joint venturing with agriculture based organizations, sharing successful business models, ideas and providing capital.
 We encourage supporting locally produced products and services and embrace the made in the Okanagan brand.

 Agriculture within the Okanagan faces great challenges and it is also possesses great opportunities.
 The same demographic that bears the challenge of succession is also the one with highly disposable incomes and tastes to match, including fine foods and beverages.
 Shifts in the global demands and supplies for fine food and beverage products is also creating opportunities for local entrepreneurs as newly developed economies place demands on traditional suppliers.
 Trends in popular culture such as the 100 mile diet and the slow food movement are also contributing to these opportunities.